-See the link to the County Borough’s Parents’ Guide to Education Services in Wrexham for further information.
-Copies are available at the Authority’s schools, offices and, for reference purposes, at public libraries.
+Copies of the County Borough's Parents’ Guide to Education Services in Wrexham are available for reference purposes at the Authority's offices, schools and at public libraries.
 If you wish to visit a school prior to expressing your preference, you should arrange an appointment with the headteacher.
 You will then be able to express your preference on the basis of the information contained in these documents and on the basis of any visit(s) you have made to the school(s).

 Please note that the law does not allow you to choose a school for your child, merely to state a preference for your child(ren) to attend at a particular school.
 Of course, every effort will be made to ensure that your child gets a place at your preferred school.

-The Authority will accept only the pupil’s home address and not that, for example, of childminder or grandparents.
-Parents may be asked to provide official documentation showing home address.
-Parents are advised that a school place may be lawfully withdrawn if the information given on your application form is fraudulent or misleading, the consequence of this may be that there would be no place available at your next nearest school.
-If two parents cannot agree which school/schools they prefer, they must seek independent legal advice, and if necessary an appropriate court order, before submitting their one application form to the LA.
+Occasionally, issues relating to a child’s ‘home address’ are brought to the LA’s attention after school places have been allocated.
+In such cases, the LA is obliged to carry out further investigations concerning a child’s ‘home address’ and in doing so, may ask parents/carers to provide official documentation as evidence confirming a child’s ‘home address’.
+Parents/carers are advised that a child’s school place may be lawfully withdrawn if the information given on their application is subsequently found to be fraudulent or misleading.
+The consequence of this could be that there may no longer be a place available for the child at their next nearest school.
+If two parents cannot agree which school/schools they prefer, they must seek independent legal advice, and if necessary an appropriate court order, before submitting a single application to the LA.

-If your child has a Statement of Special Educational Need, the LA will try its best to allow your preference of junior school but it has to make sure that the school can meet your child’s needs fully.
-After your form has been received, a Local Authority Officer will write to you and may wish to arrange a meeting to discuss your child’s education at junior school.
+If your child has a Statement of Special Educational Needs, the LA will try its best to allow your preference of junior school but it has to make sure that the school can meet your child's needs fully.
+After your application has been received, a Local Authority Officer will write to you and may wish to arrange a meeting to discuss your child's junior education.

-If your child has an older brother or sister currently registered at the preferred school who will still be registered at the time the younger one is due to start, please note on the admission form, giving his/her name and date of birth.
+If your child has an older brother or sister currently registered at the preferred school, who will still be registered at the time the younger one is due to start, please note this on your application, giving his/her name and date of birth.

-Admission to community or controlled junior schools is governed by the Authority’s Admissions Policy.
-Please note that, should you choose a community or controlled school other than the nearest junior school, the Authority will not be in a position to provide transport for your child(ren) and consequently you will have responsibility to make and pay for such arrangements.
-Details about the Transport Policy are set out in the County Borough’s Parents’ Guide to Education Services in Wrexham.
+Admission to community junior schools is governed by the Authority's Admissions Policy.
+Please note that, should you choose a school other than the nearest junior school, the Authority will not be in a position to provide transport for your child(ren) and consequently it will be your responsibility to make and pay for such arrangements.
+Details about the Transport Policy are set out in the County Borough's Parents' Guide to Education Services in Wrexham.